SmiteshP/nvim-navbuddy/README.md

         ["K"] = actions.move_up,          -- Move focused node up
     },
     lsp = {
         auto_attach = false,   -- If set to true, you don't need to manually use attach function preference = nil,      -- list of lsp server names in order of preference },
     source_buffer = {
-        follow_node = true,   -- Keep the current node in focus on the source buffer highlight = true,      -- Highlight the currently focused node reorient = "smart",    -- "smart", "top", "mid" or "none" }
+        follow_node = true,    -- Keep the current node in focus on the source buffer highlight = true,      -- Highlight the currently focused node reorient = "smart",    -- "smart", "top", "mid" or "none" scrolloff = nil        -- scrolloff value when navbuddy is open }
 }
 ```